-Parties related to the Scheme (including Australian Unity Funds Management Limited, its related parties and other schemes managed by Australian Unity Funds Management Limited) held no units in the Scheme as at 30 June 2016 (2015; Nil).
+As at 30 June 2017, no party related to the Scheme (including Australian Unity Funds Management Limited, its related parties and other schemes managed by Australian Unity Funds Management Limited) held units in the Scheme (2016: Nil).

 Investments

 The Scheme held investments in the following schemes which are also managed by Australian Unity Funds Management Limited or its related parties.